Who Are We?

 Mr N. Cutting – Chair of Governors

 I have lived in Ham for the past ten years.
 I was born in Zimbabwe but was raised in South Africa.
-I have three children, two of whom attend The Russell School.
+I have three children, one of whom still attends The Russell School.

 I hold a BSc Honours degree in Civil Engineering and am a member of the Institute of Directors.
 For the past three years I have been working in the City for University Partnership Programme (UPP) in my capacity as a Transaction Director.
 As a family, we value community and are very involved in a local Church.
 I am a cyclist, a runner and a regular supporter of Harlequins Rugby.